Al-Mustakfi I (Cairo): Life

+Reign

-In his reign opened the island of Arwad on the coast of the Levant opposite the city of Tartus (Tartous today), and saved from the hands of the Crusaders Gang, the last of their positions in the Levant.
-In the second half of the month of Sha'ban of the same year (702 AH) the princes began to arrive from Egypt, and the tatar groups began to flow towards the country.
-Bilad al-Sham, the army fled from Aleppo and Hama towards Damascus, and the Tatars arrived in Homs and Baalbek, and met Sheikh Islam Ibn Taymiyah with the soldiers of Hama fleeing in Qatifah.
+In his reign the island of Arwad on the coast of the Levant opposite the city of Tartus (Tartous today) was saved from the hands of the Crusaders, the last of their positions in the Levant.
+In the second half of the month of Sha'ban of the same year (702 AH) many princes began to flock to Egypt, as the mongols began to flow towards the levant, the armies fled from Aleppo and Hama towards Damascus as the mongols arrived in Homs and Baalbek, the Muslim armies met with Sheikh Islam Ibn Taymiyah and his followers and with the soldiers of Hama fleeing in Qatifah.